Levitacus/DittyGetty-Public/README.md

 ```
 Usage: dittygetty export [OPTIONS] PLAYLIST_NAME

-  Exports the active playlist to google music
+  Exports a playlist to google music, default is active playlist, named PLAYLIST_NAME

 Options:
   --f TEXT  File: Export a file to Gmusic rather than the active playlist